njch5/oo-ride-share/README.md

 Create a diagram that describes how each of these classes and methods (messages) interact with one another as well as with the CSV files.

-**Exercise:** Look at this requirement in Wave 1: "For a given user, calculate their total expenditure for all trips.
+**Exercise:** Look at this requirement in Wave 1: "For a given user, calculate their total expenditure for all trips".
 Spend some time writing pseudocode for this.

 ### Wave 1